hopsoft/hero/index.md

 ## Major Benefits {#major-benefits}

-* App structure matches the mental map of the business
+* App structure matches the mental map of your business
 * Testable coponents
 * Faster ramp up time for new team members
 * Easily handle changing requirements

 ## Process Modeling {#process-modeling}

-The problem has always been: How to effectively model a business process within your app.
+The problem has always been: **How do you effectively model a business process within your app?**

 Things start simply enough but eventually edge cases force *gotchas* into various libs, modules, and classes.
 Before you know you it, you have a lump of spaghetti that's difficult to maintain and even harder to improve.

-### Enter Hero {#enter-hero}
+## Why Hero? {#why-hero?}

 Hero provides a simple pattern that encourages you to
 <a href="http://en.wikipedia.org/wiki/Decomposition_(computer_science)">decompose</a>
 business processes into managable chunks.

-And... the best part is, all the components are easily tested.
+And the best part... all the components are easily tested.

 More soon.
 Stay tuned...